The Architecture of Rings and Fields

 Proof:

 Let \(D\) be an integral domain with unity \(1\).
-If the additive order of \(1\) is infinite, then \(\text{char } D = 0\) by definition.
+If \(1\) has infinite additive order, then \(\operatorname{char} D = 0\) by the Characteristic of a Ring with Unity theorem.

-Now, suppose \(\text{char } D = n\), where \(n > 0\).
-Since an integral domain must contain at least two distinct elements (\(0 \neq 1\)), we have \(n \cdot 1 = 0\) where \(n > 1\).
+Now, suppose \(\operatorname{char} D = n\), where \(n > 0\).
+By the convention that an integral domain contains at least two distinct elements (so \(0 \neq 1\); the trivial ring \(\{0\}\) is excluded), we have \(1 \cdot 1 = 1 \neq 0\), so \(n \neq 1\) and hence \(n \geq 2\).
 We will prove that \(n\) must be prime by contradiction.

 Assume \(n\) is composite such that \(n = st\), where \(s\) and \(t\) are integers such that \(1 < s < n\) and \(1 < t < n\).
 Recall the property of scalar multiplication in rings: \((s \cdot a)(t \cdot b) = (st) \cdot (ab)\) for any \(a, b \in D\).
 By setting both \(a\) and \(b\) to the unity element \(1\), we can evaluate the product: \[ 0 = n \cdot 1 = (st) \cdot 1 = (s \cdot 1)(t \cdot 1). \]